Associate Degree in Nursing (ADN) Programs

 In 2017, over 35,000 new healthcare positions were introduced.
 The job prospects for nurses have been growing at an exponential rate and will continue to do so over the next few years.
 An Associate Degree is your most reliable gateway into nursing, and also your best option in terms of quality education at an affordable price.

-The length, tuition costs and credit hours required to complete a full-fledged BSN program are not very appealing to someone with low to no income and zero work experience or a busy schedule.
+The length of time, tuition costs and credit hours required to complete a full-fledged BSN program are not very appealing to someone with low to no income and zero work experience or a busy schedule.
 An ADN offers you the opportunity to avoid all of these issues and enroll in hassle-free courses that allow you to start working only two years after admission.
 You will be trained and learn how to develop clinical competence, independent decision-making, ethical responsibilities, as well as effective communication with patients, staff members, and families.
-By the end of your studies, you will have resourceful skills, a viable degree and several job positions you can apply for.
+By the end of your studies, you will have resourceful skills, a viable degree and several job positions to apply for.

 What do you need for the program?